LR parser: Walkthrough

-The resulting stack can be interpreted as the history of a finite state automaton that has just read a nonterminal E followed by a terminal '+'.
+The resulting stack can be interpreted as the history of a finite-state machine that has just read a nonterminal E followed by a terminal '+'.
 The transition table of this automaton is defined by the shift actions in the action table and the goto actions in the goto table.

 The next terminal is now '1' and this means that the parser performs a shift and go to state 2: